 Cognitive-behavioral therapy (CBT) has also shown effectiveness in treating anxiety disorders.
 The cognitive aspect helps people change the thinking patterns that support their fears, while the behavioral aspect helps people change the way they react to anxiety-provoking situations.
 CBT can help people with panic disorder learn that their panic attacks are not really heart attacks and help people with social phobia learn how to overcome the belief that others are always watching and judging them.
 When people are ready to confront their fears, they are shown how to use exposure techniques to desensitize themselves to situations that trigger their anxieties.

 For example, a CBT therapist may encourage a person with a social phobia to spend time in feared social situations without giving in to the temptation to flee or to make small social blunders and observe how people respond to them.
 Since the response is usually far less harsh than the person fears, these anxieties are lessened.
-People with PTSD may be supported through recalling their traumatic event to a therapist in a safe situation, which helps reduce the fear it induces.
+People with PTSD may be supported by recalling their traumatic event to a therapist in a safe situation, which helps reduce the fear it induces.
 CBT therapists also teach deep breathing and other types of exercises to relieve anxiety and encourage relaxation.

 CBT or behavioral therapy often lasts about 12 weeks.
 It may be conducted individually or with a group of people who have similar problems.
 Group therapy is particularly effective for social phobia.
 There is some evidence that the benefits of CBT last longer than those of medication for people with panic disorder, and the same may be true for OCD, PTSD, and social phobia.
 If a disorder recurs at a later date, the same therapy can be used to treat it successfully a second time.